 Since I’m not fond of carrying around all my photos on a cell phone where they’re perpetually at list of loss, I peridiocally dump the image and video files to a drive on my desktop for later burning to optical disc.1 Saving these images in archival form is a hedge against the bet that my existing backup system won’t fail someday.
 I’m using Blue-Ray optical discs to archive these image and video files; and each stores 25 GB of data.

 macOS offers a variety of virtual keyboard layouts which are accessible through System Preferences > Keyboard > Input Sources.
 Because I spend about half of my time writing in Russian and half in English, rapid switching between keyboard layouts is important.
 Optionally in the Input Sources preference pane, you can choose to use the Caps lock key to toggle between sources.
 This almost always works well with the exception of Anki.

 One of the sites that I manage uses a jQuery-based image gallery to display images in a grid.
 The script decides which thumbnail to use based on how large and image is needed.
-A series of suffixes à la Flickr1 is used to signify classes of image size.
-I wrote the following script to automate the process of scanning a source folder and creating four thumbnail sizes to an output directory.
+A series of suffixes à la Flickr^[Well, sort of.
+I don’t think this is exactly what Flickr uses; and I made up the _q suffix for the less than 500px image.] is used to signify classes of image size.

 Heltec WiFi Kit 32 ESP32 module The Heltec WIFI Kit 32 is an interesting little module that integrates a WiFi/MCU SoC and a small OLED display on a single board.
 If you want to set up the Arduino IDE to work with this device and you’re on macOS, this is for you.
 This particular ESP32 module has a number of impressive features: 240 MHz processor speed and 4 MB of flash memory.